data-for-change/anyway/README.md

 ## Installing dependencies

-You should be fimilar with setting up Python in your computer.
+You should be familiar with setting up Python in your computer.
 You can consult the wiki for platform specific tutorials.
 Developing by using a [virtual environment](https://www.youtube.com/watch?v=N5vscPTWKOk) is highly recommended.